babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 [INFO] RPC server listening on...
 ```

->⚠️**Important**: The daemon needs to run continuously.
+>**Important ⚠️**: The daemon needs to run continuously.
 It's recommended to set up a system
-service (like `systemd` on Linux or `launchd` on macOS) to manage the daemon
+>service (like `systemd` on Linux or `launchd` on macOS) to manage the daemon
-process, handle automatic restarts, and collect logs.
+>process, handle automatic restarts, and collect logs.
 For testing purposes,
 you can run the daemon directly in a terminal, but remember it must stay
 running to function properly.